-Australia’s tropical Savannahs are home to 55 of Australia’s 90 seed eating birds (including parrots, quails, pigeons and finches), including 13 endemics.
-14 of Australia’s 18 finch species live here.
+Australia’s tropical Savannahs are home to 55 of Australia’s 90 seed eating birds; the home to parrots, quails, pigeons and finches, including 13 endemics and 4 of Australia’s 18 finch species.

-Great bird sightings are available all through the year, with all wildlife concentrated around waterholes (and therefore easier to find) in the later months of the year (Oct-Dec).
+Bird sightings are available all through the year, with all wildlife concentrated around waterholes (and therefore easier to find) in the later months of the year (October to December).
 Early morning or late afternoon is generally the best time of day.

 Each year September through to April, Burketown plays host to hundreds of thousands of migratory birds travelling the East Asian - Australasian Flyway.
 Tiny birds such as Red Necked Stilt weighing no more than 25gm through to larger birds like the iconic Eastern Curlew travel over 20,000 km to reach nesting sites in Siberia and Alaska from their feeding grounds in Southern Australia and New Zealand.
 The wetlands of the Gulf are critical to their survival by providing a major refuelling station.

 Try the Bore Drain in Burketown and the wetlands on the road to the wharf to see galahs, cockoos, frogmouths, kookaburras and kingfishers among many others.